 Like these delish + healthy snicker bars.
 Want to learn how to make them?
 Click here!

-12. Use mason jars you already own
+12. Reuse mason jars you already own

-The ones where pickles come?
+The ones you buy pickles in?
 Those ones.

+Bring your lunch in them to work.
 They look kind of effortlessly cool, which tricks people into thinking you have my life together.

 Repeat after me: you don’t need fancy stuff to go zero waste.